top of page

 05

-Malignancies + Autoimmune Conditions
+Malignancies + Autoimmune

 Women with breast, ovarian, uterine, or lung malignancies face extreme clotting risk as tumors trigger coagulation and chemotherapy destroys vascular integrity.
 The danger multiplies when hormones or steroids are added—clot risk can soar twentyfold, turning recovery into crisis.
 Autoimmune diseases like lupus, antiphospholipid syndrome, and rheumatoid arthritis amplify the same process, making thrombotic death a leading but overlooked consequence of modern treatment.